Hemoglobin C

 Hemoglobin C (abbreviated as HbC) is an abnormal hemoglobin in which glutamic acid residue at the 6th position of the β-globin chain is replaced with a lysine residue due to a point mutation in the HBB gene.
 People with one copy of the gene for hemoglobin C do not experience symptoms, but can pass the abnormal gene on to their children.
 Those with two copies of the gene are said to have hemoglobin C disease and can experience mild anemia.
 It is possible for a person to have both the gene for hemoglobin S (the form associated with sickle cell anemia) and the gene for hemoglobin C; this state is called hemoglobin SC disease, and is generally more severe than hemoglobin C disease, but milder than sickle cell anemia.

 HbC was discovered by Harvey Itano and James V. Neel in 1950 in two African-American families.
 It has since been established that it is most common among people in West Africa.
-It confers survival benefits as individuals with HbC are naturally resistant to malaria caused by Plasmodium falciparum, albeit incompletely.
+It confers survival benefits as individuals with HbC are naturally resistant to malaria caused by Plasmodium falciparum, albeit incompletely resistant.